matrigato/Guides/ArchLinux/README.md

 #### 4.2.
 Verify the boot mode

-If UEFI mode is enabled on an UEFI motherboard, Archiso will boot Arch Linux accordingly via systemd-boot.
+If UEFI mode is enabled on an UEFI motherboard (most modern ones), Archiso will boot Arch Linux accordingly via systemd-boot.
 To verify this, list the efivars directory:

 ```
 ls /sys/firmware/efi/efivars